-This blog post is intended as a very quick and simple guide to explain how you can add the Google Analytics tracking code to your website.
+This blog post is intended as a very quick and simple guide to explain how you can add the Google Analytics tracking code to your website and do some basic configuration.
 It is not intended for advanced coders who might just want to add the code directly to the website files.

 Depending on how your website has been built you will need different instructions.
 I have placed the most common instructions below.

 There are several ways to add your tracking code to your WordPress website.
 A passion of mine is making sure WordPress websites run as fast as possible and that means relying as little as possible on plugins.
 So, I’m not going to suggest a plugin.
 Some plugins charge you a premium to see the data in your dashboard, data that is free if you just know where to look in Google analytics!
 I offer analytics coaching so get in touch if you want to learn it in a no fluff, plain English way.

 There are three ways I recommend adding the tracking code to your WordPress website – all a without a plugin.

 - Bit technical -> Use Google Tag manager.
 This isn’t hard but does require you to have a bit of confidence with the tech.

 - Very technical -> Add it in the header of your child theme.
 You need to directly access your theme files to do this so it needs a little technical skill.
 Open up the header.php file of your child theme, find the opening <head> tag and place your code just after it.

 - Not very technical -> Add it directly to your theme if you can.
 You will need to consult your theme documentation or ask the developer where can you add Google analytics tracking code.
 I use the Divi theme and the code is placed on the ‘Divi Options -> Integration’ tab where it says ‘Add code to the < head >’